omarfawzyy/word_tree/README.md

 ## Generate derivatives of a base word through suffix additions

 Suffixes are added to a given base word to create derivative words with varying meanings and part of speech(ex. beauty,beautiful,etc).
-In order to ensure that all derivatives are captured, the given word must not include any of the suffixes because the algorithm adds suffixes to the input not stem it.
-For example instead of supplying "beautiful" to the function, supply "beauty" to capture more derivatives.
-Base words can be a verb(present form), noun, adjective, or even an adverb.
+In order to ensure that all derivatives are captured,it is preferable to provide the base word rather than a suffixed word.
+For example instead of supplying "romantic" to the function, supply "romance" to capture more derivatives.
+Base words can be a verb, noun, adjective, or even an adverb.
-### Algorithm details:
-for every suffix:
-1. base word's spelling is transformed depending on the suffix to be added
-2. the suffix is combined with the transformed word
-3. the suffixed word is inputted to a spellchecker
-4. if the spellchecker did not alter the word, the word is added to the wordtree
-5. if spellchecked word's stem is identified as a different word the word isn't added to the word tree.
-6. if spellchecked word's stem cannot be identified we check if the spellchecked word is derivationally related to base word according to (etymonline.com)
-7. if word is derivationally related it is added to word tree otherwise it isn't.

 ## Examples

 Here are some examples :